pulimeng/DeepDrug3D/README.md

 Pu L, Govindaraj RG, Lemoine JM, Wu HC, Brylinski M (2019) DeepDrug3D: Classification of ligand-binding pockets in proteins with a convolutional neural network.
 PLOS Computational Biology 15(2): e1006718. https://doi.org/10.1371/journal.pcbi.1006718

-This README file is written by Limeng Pu. **This is a newer version of the implmentation.
-A intermediate results visualization function has been added.
-And the model has been retrained using Pytorch instead of Keras.**
+This README file is written by Limeng Pu.

 <p align="center">
     <img width="400" height="400" src="./image/1a2sA.png">
 </p>

 An example of binding grid generated, pdb ID: 1a2sA, atom type: C.ar.
 Red --> low potentials while Blue --> high potentials.

+# Change Log

+**This is a newer version of the implmentation.
+Since many people are interested in visualize the output from the grid generation like in the image below, I've decided to seperate the data-generation module and the training/prediction module.
+And the deel learning library used has been changed from <em>Keras</em> to <em>Pytorch</em>**

 # Prerequisites
 1. System requirement: Linux (DFIRE potential calculation only runs on Linux.
 Tested on <em>Red Hat Enterprise Linux 6</em>)